hector-medina/k3s/README.md

 ## Installation.

-The installation process will be done by a the `bootstrap.sh` script and an ansible playbook.
+The installation process will be done by a the `bootstrap.sh` script and an `ansible playbook`.
 - boostrap.sh: It contains the basic bootstrap for running ansible in the host.
 - ansible: It installs k3s and the needed dependencies.